atex-polopoly/module-hseries/README.md

 ~/gong $ git checkout RELEASE-POLOPOLY-10.11.0-SNAPSHOT
 ```

-**Currently you should checkout the master branch in order to work with ADAM and ACT**
+**Currently you should checkout the master branch in order to work with dm.desk and ACT**
-**If no branch matches your combination of Polopoly version and ADAM version, then that combination is not officially supported.**
+**If no branch matches your combination of Polopoly version and dm.desk version, then that combination is not officially supported.**

 ### 3. Modify the project top pom